Comparisons12 min read

 • You're launching a new website and need affordable, reliable hosting

-• You're currently on one platform and considering switching
+• You're currently on one platform and thinking about switching

-• You want to understand the actual performance differences, not just marketing claims
+• You want to cut through the noise and see the actual performance differences, not just what the marketing teams claim

 Quick Comparison Table: Hostinger vs Bluehost 2026